lukechampine/adiantum/README.md

 ## Benchmarks

+For a 4096-byte sector, the paper gives a figure of 11.5 / 13.6 / 17.8 cycles
+per byte for the 8 / 12 / 20-round HPolyC variants.
+On my 3.8GHz i7, this should
+translate to about 330 / 280 / 213 MB/s.
+However, the benchmarks for this
+package indicate speeds of 454 / 402 / 325 MB/s, a ~40% improvement across the
-The paper gives a figure of 17.8 cycles per byte for HPolyC-XChaCha20-AES for a 4096-byte sector.
-On a 1GHz CPU, this translates to about 56 MB/s.
-On my 3.8GHz i7, this package achieves 322 MB/s, a 50% improvement.
-I'm not sure what accounts for this disparity, but I imagine it is largely because the authors tested on ARM rather than amd64.
+board.
+I'm not sure what accounts for this disparity, but I imagine it is largely because the authors tested on ARM, whereas my benchmarks are on amd64.

 ```
+BenchmarkHPolyC/XChaCha8_Encrypt-4        9023 ns/op      453.92 MB/s      0 allocs/op
+BenchmarkHPolyC/XChaCha8_Decrypt-4        9007 ns/op      454.74 MB/s      0 allocs/op
+BenchmarkHPolyC/XChaCha12_Encrypt-4      10186 ns/op      402.12 MB/s      0 allocs/op
+BenchmarkHPolyC/XChaCha12_Decrypt-4      10182 ns/op      402.28 MB/s      0 allocs/op
-BenchmarkHPolyC/Encrypt-4    100000    12719 ns/op    322.04 MB/s    0 allocs/op
+BenchmarkHPolyC/XChaCha20_Encrypt-4      12584 ns/op      325.49 MB/s      0 allocs/op
-BenchmarkHPolyC/Decrypt-4    100000    12571 ns/op    325.82 MB/s    0 allocs/op
+BenchmarkHPolyC/XChaCha20_Decrypt-4      12586 ns/op      325.44 MB/s      0 allocs/op
 ```